 If you asked me what my specialty is, what I bring to the table on a project.
 I could list a resume of accomplishments and traits that make me excellent for almost any job, but my true skill or ability is Problem Solving.
 I bring hope to projects that seem hopeless.

-My first Success Story as an adult was working as a promoter for a BDSM Club near LAX Airport.
+My first Successful side project was working as a promoter for a Nightclub near LAX Airport.
 My girlfriend at the time was a Professional Dominatrix and we spent majority of our weekends being VIPs at her work's nightclub for free.
 The club was formally one of the most successful clubs in the US until a disgruntled employee burned the venue down, killing the owner in the flames.
 After many years the club was rebuilt and reopened under a new name and ownership but failed to live up to the success of the previous management.
 Most weekends it was dead with a low attendance.